HaArLiNsH/TextureReplacerReplaced/README.md

 You can find an empty premade [here](https://github.com/HaArLiNsH/TextureReplacerReplaced/releases/download/untagged-ef040eb633011347ae99/TRR_MyTextureMod.zip)

-You just have to make 3 steps to make it ready for you (well this is not critical, but you are are here to custom things don't you ?)
+You just have to make 3 steps to make it ready for you :

-Change the name "MyTextureMod" by the one you want.
+Change the name "MyTextureMod" by the one you want,

-1: Of the folder that goes in GameData/
+* Of the folder that goes in GameData/
-2: Of the file MyTextureMod.cfg
+* Of the file MyTextureMod.cfg
-3: Inside this .cfg
+* Inside this .cfg

 You can make this "MyTextureMod.cfg" also by yourself,